 But then came the restoration, a completely brilliant idea.
 It cost around €5.5 million from start to finish and finally opened in 2015.
 All the dodgy old cliff paths were replaced with safe, modern boardwalks, though you can still see hair-raising sections of the old trail above and below the new path.

-There’s a see-through platform over the gorge near the end (warning – not for the faint-hearted) and a rather bouncy suspension bridge to finish with, 100 metres above the river.
+There’s a see-through platform over the gorge near the end (warning – not for the faint-hearted).
+There’s also a rather bouncy suspension bridge to finish with, 100 metres above the river.
 But as long as you have a reasonable head for heights, you’ll be fine.

-Between the sheer gorges at the top and bottom of the Caminito, the path opens out into more gentle scenery, where we saw speckled vultures soaring on the updraughts and mountain goats coming down to the river to drink.
+Between the sheer gorges at the top and bottom of the Caminito, the path opens out into more gentle scenery.
+We saw speckled vultures soaring on the updraughts and mountain goats coming down to the river to drink.

 From El Chorro station, you take the nearby shuttle bus up to the acceso norte – the northern entrance – as El Caminito has a one-way walking system from north to south.

-I’d really recommend a guided tour in English or Spanish (€18), as you get to find a lot more about the Caminito del Rey, its history, its geology, its flora and fauna, from someone who really knows the place.
+- I’d really recommend an official guided tour in English or Spanish (€18), as you get to find a lot more about the Caminito del Rey, its history, its geology, its flora and fauna, from someone who really knows the place.

 - Take a look at a few highlights of our walk in this video.

 - The most beautiful bridge in Spain – exploring Ronda

 - Take a break from the beach and visit Málaga